masc-ucsc/livehd/docs/projects_small.md

 "most" to less "urgent".
 Each has a easy/medium/hard level.
 Easy should take a few days to implement, hard could take a quarter.

+## [small] C++ switch terminal library

+Switch from replxx to https://github.com/jcwangxp/Crossline

+The reason is OSX failures and replxx is not longer mantained.

+This affects main/main.cpp and nothing else.

 ## [medium] C++ Cell library (dops)

 A related project to the sops is the dops (Dynamic or with unknown bit sizes at